saylesss88/nix-book/src/nix/hardening_NixOS.md

 **Use strong passwords and passphrases**: Aim for at least 14–16 characters by combining several unrelated words, symbols, and numbers.
-For example: sunset-CoffeeHorse$guitar!.
+For example:
+`sunset-CoffeeHorse$guitar!`.
 Strong passphrases are both memorable and secure.

 **Use a password manager and enable multi-factor authentication (MFA)**: Manage unique, strong passwords effectively with a trusted manager and protect accounts